FRC Bowling Ball Competition

 Curing shall be at atmospheric pressure.
 The curing temperatures shall not exceed the boiling point of water.
 Use of a standard moist-curing room is permitted.

 The bowling ball must be made from a fiber-reinforced concrete mixture.
-Fiber suppliers from the committee are listed on the main competition rules page for the ACI national competition.
+Fiber suppliers are active at the local level and would be happy to provide product and possible assistance with mix design recommendations, if needed.
 Also, fiber manufacturers are listed in the Fiber Reinforced Concrete Association.
 The fiber-reinforced concrete mixture design shall include fibers meeting their respective ASTM specification.
 The maximum length of the fiber is 60 mm.
 The fibers may be used at any dosage and volume fraction.
 No other type of reinforcement is allowed.

-Only the Mixture materials listed in the Design Example can be used.
 The Mixture materials are to meet ASTM standards listed as applicable.
-No other Mixture materials are allowed.
 Filler materials are not considered Mixture materials and are not subject to the same limitations as the rest of the mixture materials.
-Not all the materials listed are required to be used.

 Filling of honeycombed surfaces after casting is allowed.
 Filling materials must be selected from the same materials used in the original concrete mixture.
 Latex based paints are listed and allowed, though are not required.